Calendar, boards, notes — your daily homepage.

 A tabbed admin home with upcoming tasks, scheduled posts, active boards, and pinned notes that surface as to-dos.

-A unified neighbors page with search, formatted phones, and a single source of truth for who’s in your community.
+A neighbors page with search, formatted phones, and the one place to look up who’s showing up.

 Categories, status (active / prospect / inactive), and collab history.
 The Rolodex you wish you’d kept.